Adrenal Surgery

 In Hospital

-Your adrenal surgery is undertaken using a general anaesthetic – you will be asleep for the operation.
-A local anaesthetic will be administered to numb the skin for 12-16 hours after surgery.
-The anaesthetic tube used during the adrenal surgery can sometimes cause a sore throat afterwards.
-You will be given tablets for pain relief afterwards.
+Your adrenal surgery is undertaken using a general anaesthetic -- you will be asleep for the operation.
+The anaesthetic tube used during the surgery can sometimes cause a sore throat afterwards which usually resolves in the first few days .

 The hospital stay is usually for 1 or 2 nights for a keyhole operation and 5 days for an open operation.